Other Stations - Other Tampa Bay Area Stations - Who's Who - Details

 At that time, Tampa-St. Petersburg was one of the last major markets without a top 40 station, so WALT’s station manager, George Fee, decided to make a trip to Orlando to check out the success of Orlando top 40 stations WHOO and WLOF.
 The trip ended in Fee hiring WHOO’s PD, Roy Nilson, to see what he could do for the Tampa station.

-When WALT switched to top 40, PD Bray left, saying he didn’t like the echo chamber, filter mike, jingles that went with the format, etc. That made it a bit easier for Nilson who, once on the job at the Tampa station, went right to work, telling the jocks to play Sheb Wooley’s “Purple People Eater” over and over with no interruptions for commercials, promos, or news – just a legal ID at the top of the hour.
+When WALT switched to top 40 in December 1958, PD Bray left, saying he didn’t like the echo chamber, filter mike, jingles that went with the format, etc. That made it a bit easier for Nilson who, once on the job at the Tampa station, went right to work, telling the jocks to play Sheb Wooley’s “Purple People Eater” over and over with no interruptions for commercials, promos, or news – just a legal ID at the top of the hour.
 The next day, “The New WALT” hit the air.
 The top 40 format was an instant hit and the station was soon #1 (yet it was still only a daytimer).

 Nilson’s stay at WALT wasn’t a lengthy one.
 In 1959, stodgy St. Pete MBS affiliate WTSP decided to change its calls to WLCY and go top 40, too, and owner Sam Rahall lured him away to be his PD.
 He also took Robert B (Robert Bernstein, later christened Rock Robbins) and Dave Archard when Archard was let go to make room for Al Dunaway who was coming in from a sister station up north.

-In 1959, WALT became part of the Consolidated Sun-Ray (a northern drugstore chain) group of stations.
-Its tower was moved to Temple Terrace to allow for a power upgrade to 10,000 watts.
+In the late 50’s, WALT’s tower was moved to Temple Terrace to allow for a power upgrade to 10,000 watts.
 However, it would remain a daytimer.
 Owners had tried a number of times over the years to obtain nighttime authorization and each time were unsuccessful because of the FCC’s commitment to preserve WBT/Charlotte’s clear channel status.
 Without nighttime authorization, WALT was never able to fully compete for the young adult market.
 Ironically, when the FCC started allowing stations to broadcast with low-power on some of these channels at night, one of the few frequencies they didn't open up was WALT's 1110.

-Other WALT owners included Eastern Broadcasting in 1963 and Universal Broadcasting (Bob Leonard, president and GM) in 1966.
+In 1959, WALT became part of the Consolidated Sun-Ray (a northern drugstore chain) group of stations.
+Other owners included Eastern Broadcasting in 1963 and Universal Broadcasting (Bob Leonard, president and GM) in 1966.
 The downtown studios were demolished that year, along with the surrounding warehouses, to make way for construction of the new Curtis Hixon Hall and other riverfront development, and the station moved to 1902 West Kennedy Boulevard.
 Daytona Broadcasting (Robert Weeks, president) acquired the station in 1968.
 During this period, it changed its format to almost an MOR approach and added the Mutual network for national news coverage.

 All in all, WALT held its own pretty well with competitor WLCY for much of the 1960’s, in spite of the fact it was a daytimer.
 But as the end of the decade was nearing, its days as a driving force in Tampa Bay radio were over.

-Other names from WALT history include deejays Frank Lynn (1961), Marv Ray (1962), Bill Winters (1963), Ron Hart (1964), Chuck Harder (1964), Gil Cabot (1965), John Rode (1966), Al Waters, Larry Vance (PD-1965), Dick Wilson (1966), Charlie Brown (PD-1966), Mel Phillips (1966), Robert L (Bob Collins-1966), Dick Blanchard (1966), Brooke Chamberlain (1966), Bud Strait (1967), Daylon Rushing (1967), and Bob Stone (1967).
+Edward E (Ed Heffington, mornings 1963), Tedd Webb (1963), Ron Hart (1964), Frank Laseter (James Bond-1964), Chuck Harder (1964), Gil Cabot (1965), John Rode (1966), Al Waters, Larry Vance (PD-1965), Dick Wilson (1966), Charlie Brown (PD-1966), Mel Phillips (1966), Robert L (Bob Collins-1966), Dick Blanchard (1966), Brooke Chamberlain (1966), Bud Strait (1967), Daylon Rushing (1967), Bob Stone (1967; news 1968), and Jeff Alexander (1970).

-Other station personnel included Dick Oppenheimer (GM-1965), Bob Poller (sales manager-1965), Leonard Green (chief engineer-1965), Lee Gorman (sales manager-1967), Bob Dempsey (chief engineer-1967), Jean Morris (sales manager-1968), George Fee (GM-1969), Larry Whitney (station manager-1969), George Barber (PD-1969), Jack Phipps (chief engineer-1969), Fred Newton (GM and sales manager-1970), Jack Rodgers (PD-1970), and Ernest Barrow (chief engineer-1970).
+Other station personnel included W.W.
+Johnson (sales manager-1957), Robert Wasdon (GM-1958), Lucille Laughinghouse (copy-1958), Stella Valenti (bookkeeper-1958), Ralph Wasdon (traffic-1958), Bob Bowers (news director-1965), Dick Oppenheimer (GM-1965), Bob Poller (sales manager-1965), Leonard Green (chief engineer-1965), Aden McElveen (sales manager-1966), Ralph Siegler (chief engineer-1966), Lee Gorman (sales manager-1967), Bob Dempsey (chief engineer-1967), Larry Whitney (station manager-1968; sales manager-1969), Jean Morris (sales manager-1968), Stan Wineman (sales 1968), Dave Loughon (sales 1968), George Fee (GM-1969), George Barber (PD-1969), Jack Phipps (chief engineer-1969), Fred Newton (GM and sales manager-1970), Jack Rodgers (PD-1970), and Ernest Barrow (chief engineer-1970).

 Station History